hollywilkalis/week4/README.md

-# Epicodus Review Project Week Three (resubmit)
+# Epicodus Review Project Week Four

-#### Takes input numbers and returns a silly string of responses from Hal, October 2017
+#### Demo page for hypothetical restaurant When Pizza Goes Wrong, November 2017

 #### By Holly Wilkalis

 ## Description
 Project specifications are:

-* The user can enter a number and click a button to return a list of numbers from zero to the inputted number Sample Input:	 	2
+* Create form that will allow user to select a pizza size from a dropdown list Sample Input:	 	[small]
-	Sample Output: 	012

-* When returning the list of numbers to the user, the page should replace any number divisible by 3 with “goblins” Sample Input: 		3
-	Sample Output: 		0 1 2 goblins
+	Sample Output: 	[small]

-* When returning the list of numbers to the user, the page should replace any number divisible by 4 with   “ghouls” Sample Input:		4
+* Add function to form to allow user to also select one or more desired toppings Sample Input: 		[small], [pepperoni, sardines]
-	Sample Output: 	0 1 2 goblins ghouls
+	Sample Output: 		[small], [pepperoni, sardines]

-* When returning the list of numbers to the user, the page should replace any number divisible by 12 with “witches”.
-Note: in the case of any numbers that are also divisible by 3 and/or 4, this rule will take precedence and will override the previous conditions.
+* The form's business logic will calculate a price for the pizza order based on the size and topping choices input by the user.
-	Sample Input:		12
+	Sample Input:		[small], [pepperoni, sardines]
-	Sample Output:		0 1 2 goblins ghouls 5 goblins 7 ghouls goblins 10 11 witches
+	Sample Output: 	[$14]

+* Based on these calculations, the form will display information about the user's order, including the final price.
+  Sample input: user orders a small pizza with pepperoni and sardines.
+  Sample output: "You have ordered a small pizza with 2 toppings.
+The cost will be $14."

-* User should be able to submit a new number repeatedly without having to refresh the page.
+* The form should reset after every use, allowing the user to calculate the cost of new orders without refreshing the page.

 ## Setup/Installation Requirements

-* To view the site, go to https://hollywilkalis.github.io/beep-boop-v2/
+* To view the site, go to https://hollywilkalis.github.io/week4/
-* To access the HTML, stylesheets, and scripts for this project, using your Terminal (or equivalent tool), navigate to the directory where you would like to save the files, and type the following command: git clone https://github.com/hollywilkalis/beep-boop-v2
+* To access the HTML, stylesheets, and scripts for this project, using your Terminal (or equivalent tool), navigate to the directory where you would like to save the files, and type the following command: git clone https://github.com/hollywilkalis/week4

 ## Support and contact details

-Want to talk about the code or this project?
+Want to talk about the code or this project or tell me your favorite pizza topping?
 E-mail me at holly.wilkalis@gmail.com

 ## Technologies Used